Lilitha27/personal-quiz/README.md

 I used the if function for the score for every submit I used the count++ variable to calculate the correct answers I also used emoticons to style and attract people

+To complete the quiz you have to install wamp,xamp or mamp use the localhost to view the questionnaire and omplete the quiz .